A Perspective on Regularization and Curvature: The Connes Marcolli renormalization bundle

 In \cite{CK00}, Connes and Kreimer show that BPHZ renormalization can be written as a composition of loops in the Lie group $G$ using the Birkhoff decomposition theorem.
-Connes and Marcolli also explain this construction in \cite{CMbook}.
+The following is a summary of their results.